 Search for academic programs, residence, tours and events and more.

-While fan favourites including George Springer, Alejandro Kirk and Kevin Gausman shine on the field, three Laurier alumni are making their mark behind the scenes.
-From driving social media strategy to leading ticket sales and coaching future talent, Alykhan Ravjiani (BBA ’14), Devin McElroy (BA ’09) and Ashley Stephenson (BA ’05) are helping power the Toronto Blue Jays Major League Baseball club forward.
+With fan favourites including George Springer, Vladimir Guerrero Jr., Trey Yesavage and Ernie Clement set to shine on the field, Laurier alumni are making their mark behind the scenes.
+From driving social media strategy to leading ticket sales and developing future talent, Aiden Zabukovec (BKin ’23), Nikki Aitcheson-Huehn (BSc ’17, MSc ’19), Alykhan Ravjiani (BBA ’14), Devin McElroy (BA ’09) and Ashley Stephenson (BA ’05) are helping power the Toronto Blue Jays forward.

 Senior Manager, Social Media and Real-Time Content, Toronto Blue Jays